 Microsoft announced its intention to buy video game publisher Activision Blizzard for US$75 billion — a transaction that aims to bring the iconic Call of Duty and World of Warcraft franchises under the tech giant’s umbrella.
 Take-Two Interactive unveiled its plan to shell out US$12.7 billion for mobile game maker Zynga, best known for the FarmVille franchise.
 And Sony agreed to purchase Bungie, creator of the popular Halo and Destiny games, for US$3.6 billion.

-If all three deals close, that’s more than US$90 billion of M&A activity centered on video games, the fastest growing segment of the media sector.
+If all three deals close, that’s US$85 billion of M&A activity centered on video games, the fastest growing segment of the media sector.
 The Activision deal is Microsoft’s largest acquisition ever and could vault it to the top of the US$200 billion gaming industry, just behind China’s Tencent.

 Driven in part by a pandemic-era gaming boom, the fast-changing media landscape is fundamentally transforming the way people interact and entertain themselves in a world where traditional TV viewing and movie attendance are in serious decline.
 That dynamic makes interactive games even more valuable to the likes of Microsoft, Sony and others.

 “I think it’s a testament to how powerful and alluring video games have become,” says portfolio manager Martin Romo “The global gaming industry provides compelling entertainment at a reasonable cost, and it’s already surpassed the movie industry in terms of annual gross revenue.
 Fundamentally, I think that growth is likely to continue and even accelerate in the years ahead.”